Set up a Production-Ready Droplet

 --enable-ipv6 --enable-monitoring --enable-private-networking --enable-backups

 Replace the TODO- values with your values.
 Choose a name for the Droplet and create a tag that matches what you’re using the Droplet for, like webserver.
-You’ll use this tag to apply cloud firewalls in the next step.
+You need to use this tag to apply cloud firewalls in the next step.
 Specify the fingerprint of the SSH key you want to use and the relative path to the saved user data file.
 You can customize the given datacenter region and Droplet size.

 Get more detail on Droplet metadata and the doctl create command.